Ginger Brooks Takahashi: Career

+Past collaborations

 MOBILIVRE

-In 2001, Takahashi helped co-found the MOBILIVRE-BOOKMOBILE project.
+In 2001, Takahashi helped co-found the Mobilivre-Bookmobile project.
 The project, created by a collective of North American artists and activists, involved touring the United States and Canada in a converted Airstream trailer, which served as an exhibition space, as well as a zine and art book library.
 The project was dedicated to exploring "the long held tradition of bookmobiles as traveling libraries that promote the distribution of information."
-The project ran until 2006 and in 2003 it featured an issue of LTTR in the collection.
+The project ran until 2006; in 2003 it featured an issue of LTTR in the collection.

 LTTR

-Takahashi co-founded the feminist genderqueer artist collective and annual literary journal, LTTR with Emily Roysdon and K8 Hardy in 2001.
-The flexible titular acronym stood for “Lesbians to the Rescue” in the first issue, and “Listen Translate Translate Record” in the second issue.
+Takahashi co-founded the feminist genderqueer artist collective and annual literary journal, LTTR, with Emily Roysdon and K8 Hardy in 2001.
+The flexible titular acronym stood for “Lesbians to the Rescue” in the first issue, and “Listen Translate Translate Record” in the second.
 In addition to co-editing the journal, Takahashi also contributed to its contents.
-For “LTTR #1 - Lesbians to the Rescue,” she contributed screen printed door hangers.
-For “LTTR #4 - Do You Wish To Direct Me,” she collaborated with K8 Hardy, Ulrike Muller, Emily Roysdon and Lanka Tatersall on an editorial entitled “Pants Down at Noon.”
+For “LTTR #1 - Lesbians to the Rescue,” she contributed screenprinted door hangers.
+For “LTTR #4 - Do You Wish To Direct Me,” she collaborated with Hardy, Roysdon, Ulrike Müller, and Lanka Tatersall on an editorial entitled “Pants Down at Noon.”
 For “LTTR #5 - Positively Nasty,” she contributed an editorial entitled, “I No We Can Reign Here.”

 Third Leg

 Takahashi was a member of the artist collective Third Leg along with Onya Hogan-Finlay and Logan MacDonald.
-The collective presented their project “Welcome to Gayside (2006)” in an exhibition at Eastern Edge Gallery in St. John's, Newfoundland, in 2007.
+The collective presented their project Welcome to Gayside (2006) in an exhibition at Eastern Edge Gallery in St. John's, Newfoundland, in 2007.

+Current collaborations

 General Sisters

 General Sisters is Takahashi's collaborative project with artist Dana Bishop-Root.
-Started in 2013 with the purchase of a storefront north of Pittsburgh, the goal of the project was to become a fully functional grocery store designed and run by and for the surrounding community.
-The project ended up shifting focus towards anti-fracking and other activist causes that affected the neighborhood.
-While it now seems unlikely the storefront will open as originally intended, the project continues in the form of a community garden, website, and other projects and exhibitions such as “We Will Open (With You),” 2018 at Williams College of Art.
+Started in 2013 with the purchase of a storefront north of Pittsburgh, its goal was to become a fully functional grocery store designed and run by and for the surrounding community.
+General Sisters ended up shifting focus towards anti-fracking and other activist causes that affected the neighborhood.
+While it now seems unlikely the storefront will open as originally intended, the project continues in the form of a community garden, website, and other sub-projects and exhibitions such as “We Will Open (With You),” 2018 at Williams College of Art.